-The validity of the Bonds and certain other legal matters are subject to the approving opinion of Hawkins Delafield & Wood LLP, Los Angeles, California, Bond Counsel, and certain other conditions.
-Complete copies of the proposed forms of opinion of Bond Counsel with respect to the Series KRY Bonds, the Taxable Series G Bonds and the Refunding Bonds are contained in Appendices F and G, respectively, attached hereto.
+The validity of the Tax Credit Bonds and certain other legal matters are subject to the approving opinion of Hawkins Delafield & Wood LLP, Los Angeles, California, Bond Counsel, and certain other conditions.
+A complete copy of the proposed form of opinion of Bond Counsel with respect to the Tax Credit Bonds is contained in APPENDIX F hereto.
 Certain matters will be passed upon for the District by Sidley Austin LLP, San Francisco, California, Special Tax Counsel.
-A complete copy of the proposed form of opinion of Special Tax Counsel is contained in APPENDIX H hereto.
+A complete copy of the proposed form of opinion of Special Tax Counsel is contained in APPENDIX G hereto.
 Certain legal matters will also be passed upon for the District by its Disclosure Counsel, Hawkins Delafield & Wood LLP, Los Angeles, California and by the District's General Counsel, and for the Underwriters by their counsel, Orrick, Herrington & Sutcliffe LLP, Los Angeles, California.